britrollo/pixel-image/README.md

-simple script to pixelate image <br/>
+simple script to convert image to pixel art<br/>
 prompts user for image location and size of blocks